ryan-mcclue/unsw/comp3331/wk2/week2.md

 > IANA to regional, APNIC, ARIN, etc.
 > interesting get 'direct IP not allowed' when using last IP given by traceroute for domain
 > how do geolocation tools like yougetsignal work?

+> DNS server should be configured to return IP that best serves your location?

 brisbane: 756km,  17.1ms / 0.00252secs (6.8)
 serdang: 6,605, 99.7ms / 0.022 (4.5)